meetdomaine/Kit/documentation/content/settings/browsersync.md

 #### bs.target

-This is the opposite of `bs.local`, it sets the root URL that the proxy will.. proxy.
+This is the opposite of `bs.local`, it sets the root URL that the proxy will... proxy.
 You should not have to overwrite this setting directly but it's here so you can see what is happing behind the scenes.
 If you have a `domain` property configured in your `kit.config.js` it will be prioritized.
-This is helpful when a Shopify site has gone live and the "myshopify.com" URL is getting redirected to a primary domain.
+This is helpful when a Shopify site has gone live and the ".myshopify.com" URL is getting redirected to a primary domain.
 Setting `domain` will ensure the localhost proxy does not follow the redirect and get pulled out of the localhost proxy.

 ```js
 {